eProsima/Micro-XRCE-DDS-docs/docs/index.rst

 Quick start
 =============

-*Micro RTPS* provides a C API which allows you to create your own *Micro RTPS Clients* publishing and/or listening to topics from DDS Glocal Data Space.
+*Micro RTPS* provides a C API which allows you to create your own *Micro RTPS Clients* publishing and/or listening to topics from DDS Global Data Space.
 The following example is a simple *Micro RTPS Clients* (Using that C API) and a *Micro RTPS Agent* publishing a "Hello DDS world!" messages to DDS world.

 .. code-block:: c++

     // User type declaration
     typedef struct HelloWorld
     {
-        uint32_t index;
         uint32_t message_length;
         char* message;
     } HelloTopic;